Nikita Khrushchev: U-2 and Berlin crisis (1960–1961)

-Khrushchev was undecided what to do at the summit even as he boarded his flight to Paris.
+Khrushchev was undecided what to do at the summit even as he boarded his flight.
 He finally decided, in consultation with his advisers on the plane and Presidium members in Moscow, to demand an apology from Eisenhower and a promise that there would be no further U-2 flights in Soviet airspace.
-Neither Eisenhower nor Khrushchev communicated with the other in the days before the summit, and at the summit, Khrushchev made his demands and stated that there was no purpose in the summit, which should be postponed for six to eight months, that is until after the 1960 United States presidential election.
-The U.S. president offered no apology, but stated that the flights had been suspended and would not resume, and renewed his Open Skies proposal for mutual overflight rights.
+Neither Eisenhower nor Khrushchev communicated with the other in the days before the summit, and at the summit, Khrushchev made his demands and stated that there was no purpose in the summit, which should be postponed for six to eight months, until after the 1960 United States presidential election.
+The U.S. president offered no apology but stated that the flights had been suspended and would not resume and renewed his Open Skies proposal for mutual overflight rights.
 This was not enough for Khrushchev, who left the summit.
 Eisenhower accused Khrushchev "of sabotaging this meeting, on which so much of the hopes of the world have rested".
 Eisenhower's visit to the Soviet Union, for which the premier had even built a golf course so the U.S. president could enjoy his favorite sport, was cancelled by Khrushchev.

-Khrushchev made his second and final visit to the United States in September 1960.
+Khrushchev made his second and final visit to the US in September 1960.
 He had no invitation but had appointed himself as head of the USSR's UN delegation.
 He spent much of his time wooing the new Third World states which had recently become independent.
 The U.S. restricted him to the island of Manhattan, with visits to an estate owned by the USSR on Long Island.
 The notorious shoe-banging incident occurred during a debate on 12 October over a Soviet resolution decrying colonialism.
 Khrushchev was infuriated by a statement of the Filipino delegate Lorenzo Sumulong charging the Soviets with employing a double standard by decrying colonialism while dominating Eastern Europe.
 Khrushchev demanded the right to reply immediately and accused Sumulong of being "a fawning lackey of the American imperialists".
-Sumulong resumed his speech and accused the Soviets of hypocrisy.
+Sumulong accused the Soviets of hypocrisy.
 Khrushchev yanked off his shoe and began banging it on his desk.
 This behavior by Khrushchev scandalized his delegation.